sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 His one friend knows a trick with AT&T where you can get them to check your Canadian credit history.
 He tried it and spend an hour arguing with the staff telling them it could be done and gave up.
-His friend told me it takes about three hours before they will relent, uggh.
+His friend told him it takes about three hours before they will relent, uggh.

 He tried SimpleMobile Winter '12 and had mixed feelings.
 Their